aliimran2000/portfolio/content/works.md

 * * *
 - Web Appplication Security
 - Penetration Testing
-- Vuejs
 - Linux
-- The rest will be updated soon
+- The rest will be updated soon 👀